pauwels-labs/redact-docs/source/client.rst

 * ``Cookie sid=<session ID>``

-  * The session ID is used internally by the client to associate the request with a session in its session store
+  * The session ID is used internally by the Redact-client to associate the request with a session in its session store

 Path Parameters